cloudant-labs/hind-cite/docs/blog/buildingHiNsight.md

 [HiNsight](http://hnstage.k2company.com/) may look like a pretty simple website, but it's got a lot going on under the covers, largely because it relies heavily on a lot of great tools.
-I'm a novice programmer, but this little website has a sophisticated, scalable noSQL backend (Cloudant), a robust build system (Grunt), a modern front-end MVC framework (Angular), and a powerful visualization library (D3).
+I'm a novice programmer, but this little website has a sophisticated, scalable noSQL backend (Cloudant), a robust build system (Grunt), a modern front-end MVC framework (Angular), a powerful visualization library (D3), and a responsive web design (Bootstrap).
 So pretty cool for a novice!

 Much of the effort, however, was setting up the infrastructure.
 This wasn't hard, but it *should* be easy.
 I'm hoping that sharing this will make it easier for others as well.
 (Note: If you're an expert web developer,